GiacomoPorpiglia/Attention-Translator/README.md

 ## 📈 Dataset

 The model is trained on the [EN-FR Translation Dataset](https://www.kaggle.com/datasets/dhruvildave/en-fr-translation-dataset) from Kaggle, containing parallel English-French sentence pairs.

-**Preprocessing Steps:**
-1. Remove non-Latin script text
-2. Filter by sequence length
-3. Train custom BPE tokenizer
-4. Create attention masks for padding
+The dataset was cleaned to have only Latin characters, and was not used etirely for training cost reasons.
+Approzimately 3M sentence pairs were used for training.

 ## 📝 Example Output